ActivisionGameScience/ags_conda_recipes/README.rst

 We are not so lucky with other packages (e.g. ``jdk`` and ``vim``).
-Their recipes must be painstakingly written and often require extensive knowledge of various compilers (e.g. ``gcc``, ``clang``, ``cl``), their options, environment variables, and build tools (e.g. ``cmake``, ``make``, ``nmake``, Visual Studio projects, etc).
+Their recipes must be painstakingly written and often require extensive knowledge of various compilers (e.g. ``gcc``, ``clang``, ``cl``), options, environment variables, and build tools (e.g. ``cmake``, ``make``, ``nmake``, Visual Studio projects, etc).

 We publish our recipes and encourage pull requests.
-Our goal is to work together and, in particular, encourage adding Windows and Mac support to our recipes.
+Our goal is to work together and, in particular, add Windows and Mac support to our recipes.

 Build and upload